-21. Presentation Design Consultant.
+21. Presentation Design Consultant

 Yes, even the PowerPoint presentation requires outside consulting every now and then—especially if it’s not your forte.
 I know I would happily outsource the visual layout of my presentation decks for work meetings, investor pitches and lectures.
 Tobias Schelle of 24Slides is living proof that you can turn your skills at slideshow presentation design into legit side business ideas—and potentially earn up to $20 a slide for your time and talents.

-22. Travel Consultant.
+22. Travel Consultant

-23. Landing Page Specialist.
+23. Landing Page Specialist

-If you have a way with words, know how to do keyword research and craft beautifully designed landing pages that follow the best blog SEO strategies, why not charge other companies for your services and turn it into money-making side business ideas?
+If you have a way with words, know how to do keyword research (with something like my free keyword research tool) and craft beautifully designed landing pages that follow the best blog SEO strategies, why not charge other companies for your services to learn how to get traffic from search engines and turn this into money-making small business ideas?
 Even a short landing page is worth a couple hundred bucks in most cases, and so much more if you know how to pitch your prospects well.
 If you want to get started with your business idea of becoming a landing page specialist or freelance copywriter, check out Len Smith and Sean Kaye’s awesome course on Udemy, Copywriting Secrets: How to Write Copy That Sells.

-24. Interior Design Consultant.
+24. Interior Design Consultant

 Someone out there is remodeling their kitchen and needs to know which shade of granite will match best with mahogany flooring.
 That someone will often be happy to pay you for your advice, especially if you’re the kind of person that subscribes to websites like Contemporist and you have the motivation to turn these kinds of business ideas into a money-making enterprise.